-Course Number 623901 623 3902 May take this class more than once for elective credit Credit Type Elective Grade Level 11 12 Concert Choir offers the advanced choral student the opportunity to continue their vocal music experience at a challenging level.
-Credit 1⁄2 credit per semes ter Members of this choir will study and perform music of various Course Length Year Long Co ourse styles.
+Course Number 623901 623902 902 May take this class more than once for elective credit Credit Type Electi ve Grade Level 9 10 11 12 Concert Choir offers the advanced choral student the opportunity to continue their vocal music experience at a challenging level.
+Credit 1⁄2 cre dit per semest ter Members of this choir will study and perform music of various Course Length Year Long Course styles.
 Upon joining a choral group it is a prerequisite that the Fee None student wants to sing and perform with others.
-The student must Course Level General be willing to learn and participate in all "in and out of class" Meets Hathaway Performing Arts activities.
-The choral program is dedicated to the advancement of the student's vocal and general musical abilities through group Success Curriculum and individual participation in singing, listening, sight reading, Prerequisite Teacher diction, interpretation, theory, performance and class sharing. recommend ation Interested students are reminded that attendance and participation in all schedules performances are mandatory.
+The student must be willing to learn and participate in all "in and out of class" Course Level Gene ral Meets Hathaway Performing Arts activities.
+The choral program is dedicated to the advancement of the student's vocal and general musical abilities through group Success Curriculum and individual participation in singing, listening, sight reading, Prerequisite Teacher recommendation diction, interpretation, theory, performance and class sharing.
+Interested students are reminded that attendance and participation in all schedules performances are mandatory.
 Uniforms are required and will be provided.
 Members must register for the full year (two semesters).